chichiwang/notes/os/linux/cli/README.md

 By default SSH servers listen on port 22.

 Another useful tool is `scp`. `scp` stands for *secure copy*.
 It operates on top of your SSH infrastructure to securely copy files between machines.

+## Linux Scripting
+On Linux script live somewhere between programming code and command line execution.
+Bash scripts are command-line friendly: you can use just about any of the terminal commands you are familiar with, in exactly the same ways.
+They also have some of the conveniences associated with programming: user inputs, dynamic variables, and loops.

+### Scripting Basics

+Giving script files a `.sh` extension is a useful convention for keeping track of script files, but is not actually necessary.

+The first line of every script must be `#!/bin/bash` to tell Linux that it is an executable script and that it uses the `/bin/bash` shell interpreter.

+`declare -i var1` declares `var1` as an integer.
+Without the `-i` flag, `declare` assumes the variables will contain text strings.

+`echo` will output a string to the STDOUT stream.

+`read` will read user input and assign it to a variable (ie: `read var1`).

+You can end the program with `exit 0` to tell the script to terminate and return the exit code 0 (indicating success).
+This is not always necessary.